crawdaddie/cv/content/_index.md

 - {{<kwt "typescript nodejs kubernetes docker graphql">}}designed, implemented and launched new features for creating automated email briefings which cut down the time taken to create briefings to 16% compared to previous non-integrated workflows{{</kwt>}}
 - {{<kwt "kubernetes elasticsearch nodejs">}}maintenance and tuning of ETL pipelines which process 3 million articles a day and push them to different search indices{{</kwt>}}
 - {{<kwt "python fastapi">}}productionisation and deployment of NLP models as FastAPI services for purposes of abstractive text-summarisation and entity extraction{{</kwt>}}
-  in the case of abstractive text-summarisation services on GPUs, this reduced the time taken to generate an abstract to 10% compared to a CPU-based deployment
+  in the case of abstractive text-summarisation performed on GPUs, this reduced the time taken to generate an abstract to 10% compared to a CPU-based deployment
 - implemented several DX improvements to backend services:
   - {{<kwt "typescript graphql">}}added typescript, increased modularity and inversion of control{{</kwt>}}
   - increased test-coverage and utilities for TDD
   - {{<kwt "kubernetes docker mssql">}}utilities for repeatable fully-seeded test deployments{{</kwt>}}
-  - {{<kwt gitlab>}}optimisation and parallelisation of CI/CD pipelines{{</kwt>}}
+  - {{<kwt "gitlab docker">}}optimisation and parallelisation of CI/CD pipelines{{</kwt>}}

   which improved my team's confidence in delivery, code quality and cadence